NH Representative Paul R. Bergeron

 Upon graduation from Bishop Guertin High School, Paul attended the University of New Hampshire where he earned his Bachelor of Arts and Master of Arts degrees in English.
 He conducted additional studies in English at Texas A&M University and in Business at Boston College and received his Master of Education degree from Cambridge College.

 His parents, Ann T. (Hansberry) Bergeron and the late Robert P. Bergeron, were also Nashua natives.
 His maternal grandfather founded Martin J. Hansberry Trucking (based in the Crown Hill neighborhood) while his paternal grandfather, Arthur Bergeron, established Bergeron’s men’s store on West Pearl Street and NH Tobacco Corporation on Merrimack Street.

-Paul is married, has two daughters and four grandchildren, and has lived in Ward 2 for the past 13 years.
+Paul is married, has two daughters and five grandchildren, and has lived in Ward 2 for the past 16 years.

 With strong familial and business roots in the city, Paul has a long history of service to the community.
-He is presently a member of the Nashua Public Library’s Board of Trustees; served on the City’s Cultural Connections Committee (formerly the Ethnic Awareness Committee) from 2003 – 2015; was a member of the Rivier College Advisory Board from 1975 – 1976 and again from 1982 – 1989; is a past president of the Heart of Nashua Foundation, an earlier downtown business and professional association (1982 and 1984); and served on the Nashua Children’s Association Board of Directors from 1980 – 1983.
+He is presently a member of the Nashua Public Library’s Board of Trustees and the Nashua Board of Assessors; served on the City’s Cultural Connections Committee (formerly the Ethnic Awareness Committee) from 2003 – 2015; was a member of the Rivier College Advisory Board from 1975 – 1976 and again from 1982 – 1989; is a past president of the Heart of Nashua Foundation, an earlier downtown business and professional association (1982 and 1984); and served on the Nashua Children’s Association Board of Directors from 1980 – 1983.

 NH House of Representatives (1973 – 1974) and NH Constitutional Convention (1974).